airslateinc/php-client/README.md

 ### Entities

-We have implemented 3 base entity types, which you able to use in case, if you don't want to describe your entity strucutre.
+We have implemented 3 base entity types, which you able to use in case, if you don't want to describe your entity structure.
-In general these entities are describing base properties for JSON API strucutre.
+In general these entities are describing base properties for JSON API structure.

 When you prepare entity to communicate with API endpoint you are able to define
-- Relative end point url
+- Relative endpoint url
 - Type which will be used to map response (for cases when request and response are different for the same API resource).

 ```php